ChenRocks/Distill-BERT-Textgen/README.md

 1. Prerequisite
     - [Docker](https://docs.docker.com/engine/install/ubuntu/)

-      you also need to add to follow [this](https://docs.docker.com/engine/install/linux-postinstall/) to run docker without sudo
+      you also need to follow [this](https://docs.docker.com/engine/install/linux-postinstall/) to run docker without sudo
     - nvidia-driver (we tested on version 418)
         ```bash
         # reference installation command on Ubuntu